marc-weber1/TDLLM/README.md

 ```
 POST /generate_server_and_test
 {
-    "image": "node:18-alpine",

-    "prompts": [
-        {
-            "role": "system",
-            "content": "You are a code generator that only generates code that can be parsed by a NodeJS runtime with no errors, and all plain language must be in comments.
-You write clean, organized code with helpful comments that can be understood by non-programmers."
-        },
-        {
-            "role": "user",
-            "content": "Write me an expressJS api with a POST endpoint /multiply that takes a body like {'number': 3} and returns a number two times the one given, like {'number': 6}."
+    "prompt": "Write me an expressJS api with a POST endpoint /multiply that takes a body like {'number': 3} and returns a number two times the one given, like {'number': 6}.",
-        }
-    ],

     "tests": `